Jadiefication/RedstoneFlux/README.md

 This project is currently under active development.
 Usage documentation and public APIs will be stabilized and documented in future releases.

-For now, you can explore the codebase directly or check the `test-plugin` module for example usage.
+For now, you can explore the codebase directly or check the [`Nodal`](https://github.com/Jadiefication/Nodal) for example usage.

 ---